Alone Time is such a simple thing to implement but has huge gains for our kids. As a

 Sketch pad and pencils, Books

-Stress bal,l Building Sets, Manicure items, Finger football set
+Stress ball, Building Sets, Stick-on Manicure items or jewelry, Finger football set

 Paper for paper ball trick shots and cup, Beading kits, Circuit sets